 Amounts received for a disposal are categorised as capital receipts.
 The balance of receipts remains within the Capital Receipts Reserve and can then only be used for new capital investment or set aside to reduce the Authority's underlying need to borrow (the capital financing requirement).
-Receipts are appropriated to the Reserve from the General Fund xiv.
-Provisions, Contingent Liabilities and Contingent Assets

-Balance in the Movement in Reserves Statement.
+Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.
 Receipts under £10,000 and miscellaneous receipts not related to disposal of assets cannot be treated as capital items and shall be credited to the CIES.